 - Coma (decreased level of consciousness and lack of responsiveness)

 - Stupor (decreased level of consciousness)

 - Walking difficulties

 STOMACH AND INTESTINES

 Seek medical help right away.
-DO NOT make the person throw up unless poison control or a health care provider tells you to.
+Do not make the person throw up unless poison control or a health care provider tells you to.
 If the varnish is on the skin or in the eyes, flush with lots of water for at least 15 minutes.

 If the person swallowed the varnish, give them water or milk right away, unless a provider tells you not to.
-DO NOT give anything to drink if the person has symptoms that make it hard to swallow.
+Do not give anything to drink if the person has symptoms that make it hard to swallow.
 These include vomiting, convulsions, or a decreased level of alertness.
 If the person breathed in varnish fumes, move them to fresh air right away.